Back to blog

 Why screenshots are where feedback goes to die

 A screenshot strips away everything that makes a bug reproducible — the URL, the browser, the screen size, the exact element.
-Here is what to capture instead.
+Here is what to capture instead, and how Pogpin does it automatically.

 Every team has lived this loop: someone drops a screenshot in Slack with the caption “this looks broken,” and three messages later you still don’t know which page, which browser, or which button.